 In comparison, my special education colleagues’ tools uniquely help them focus on individual students.

-Below are three examples that my colleagues at Elmhurst College have shared about the essential skills special educators possess.
+Below are three examples that my colleagues at Elmhurst University have shared about the essential skills special educators possess.

 Special educators have an intense desire to make curriculum accessible for all students, explains Dr. Lisa Burke—“for students who are nonverbal, have severe behavioral challenges, or are non-readers.”
 They do not allow grade or age level expectations to become barriers to charting and supporting each student’s learning.